7th Infantry Division (United States): Activation and movement to France

-The 7th Infantry Division was activated on 6 December 1917, exactly eight months after the American entry into World War I, as the 7th Division of the Regular Army at Camp Wheeler, Georgia.
+The War Department ordered the formation of the 7th Division on 6 December 1917 at Camp Wheeler, near Macon, Georgia.
+The nucleus of the division was formed by Regular Army units stationed at Camp Wheeler (8th Field Artillery), Camp Greenleaf (22nd, 34th, 35th, and 36th Ambulance Companies and Field Hospitals), and Chickamauga Park (55th and 56th Infantry and 80th Field Artillery), Georgia, Fort Bliss (34th and 64th Infantry), Camp Logan (79th Field Artillery), and Fort Sam Houston (5th Engineer Regiment), Texas, Fort Sill, Oklahoma (8th Field Artillery), and Camp Vail, Vermont (10th Field Signal Battalion).
+Regular Army officers and graduates of the First and Second Officers' Training Camps formed the commissioned personnel of the unit, and Brigadier General Charles H. Barth assumed command on 1 January 1918.
+Systematic training began in the spring and was continued through the summer despite many transfers.
+In May and June 1918, 20,000 new men joined the division from Camp Wheeler, Camp Travis, Texas, and Columbus Barracks, Ohio, the majority hailing from Illinois, Iowa, Michigan, Missouri, and Pennsylvania.

 On 18 July 1918, the division moved to ports of embarkation as it prepared to deploy to Europe as a part of the American Expeditionary Forces (AEF).
 The unit arrived at Hoboken, New Jersey and in New York, via Camp Merritt, where additional replacements joined the unit.
 The majority of the unit sailed to Brest, France.
-The 7th Support Trains and the 7th Training Headquarters along with the military police sailed for Bordeaux, France.
+The 7th Supply Train and the 7th Train Headquarters and Military Police sailed for Bordeaux, France.
 The units began to arrive in France on 26 July with the last units arriving on 3 September 1918.
 Most of the division sailed to Europe aboard the SS Leviathan.

 Training in France

-From the period of 17 August to October 9, the division conducted final training and preparation to enter the line in the Ancy-le-Franc Training Area.
+From the period of 17 August to 9 October, the division conducted final training and preparation to enter the line in the Ancy-le-Franc Training Area.
 Some soldiers from the unit were sent to the 4th and 26th Divisions as replacements for losses.
 From the period of 2 September through the 14th the unit was under the administrative control of the VI Corps.